lconstable123/BespokeHooks/README.md

 ## useAnimationTrigger

-A utility to trigger Framer Motion animations safely, preventing retriggers, no double anaimtions.
+A utility to trigger Framer Motion animations safely, preventing retriggers, no double animations.

 ---

+## useScreenSize

+A screen listener, that, given three sizes, will listen, much like a css query but in hook form. good for resizing grids and arrays.

+The interesting thing about this one is that is is a singleton, you can call useScreenSize as many times as you want but it wall always reference the same listener, adding each 'subscriber' to an array.
+Saves having to build a context provider and all that.

 ## useOptimisedVideoSource